Zermatt Valais, Switzerland Travel Guide

 Airport and station facilities cater to departing travelers.

-Airports (ZRH, GVA) offer comprehensive facilities: check-in, self-service baggage drop, security, shops, restaurants, lounges.
+Airports (ZRH, GVA) offer complete facilities: check-in, self-service baggage drop, security, shops, restaurants, lounges.

-SBB Train Stations (Visp, Täsch) provide basic facilities like ticket counters, small shops, cafes, and waiting areas.
+SBB Train Stations (Visp, Täsch) provide basic facilities including ticket counters, small shops, cafes, and waiting areas.

 If purchases are eligible for a VAT refund (for non-EU residents), ensure you have your "Global Blue Tax Free Forms" and receipts.

-You must present these at customs at the airport Before checking in your luggage.
+You are required to present these during customs inspection at the airport Before checking in your luggage.
 Arrive early to complete this process.